-Pass/Fail courses count toward the Pace of Completion
+Pass/Fail courses count toward the Pace of Completion.

-Transfer credit (including credit received during consortium study) does not count toward the calculation of cumulative attempted semester hours and cumulative completed semester hours.
-Transfer credit will count toward the Pace of Completion.
+Transfer credit will not count toward the Pace of Completion.
 Transfer credit does count in the calculation of GPA or toward Maximum Time Frame Measure.

 Maximum Time Frame Measure

 Financial Aid recipients must complete an educational program within a time frame no longer than 150% of the published length of the educational program.
 All attempted, withdrawn, and/or transferred credits count toward this maximum time limit.
 For example, a student pursuing a master's degree requiring 36 semester hours may attempt up to 54 hours before financial aid eligibility is suspended (36 x 150% = 54).